Between Xero and MYOB, which accounting software is truly better for an easy business tax return?

 Value is a critical point to consider when choosing an accounting software.
 Whether you’re just starting a new business venture, expanding your existing one, or simply selling your wares on the side, there is an accounting software to suit.

 MYOB came on to the accounting scene a little earlier than Xero, in the mid-1990s.
 MYOB has a very accessible cost structure, beginning at $27 per month.
 Pricing is scalable, and the complexities of accounting software capability grows with the cost.
-Their website does have a great help feature that assists you in choosing a product that suits your situation.

 One of the benefits of MYOB is their Australian roots, especially when it comes to gathering information for your tax return.
 They operate closely with the Australian Taxation Office (ATO), and have an Australian support team on the phones.
 They’ve also got a great community help forum, and can connect with over 300 business software apps via the WYOB Addons feature.